RSQDevelopmentTeam/Development-Guides/Asset-Handoff-Guide/readme.md

 - Forms must have error and success messages.
 - All links & copy should be provided.
 - Have image assets compressed.
-- Try to have copy to be (FULLY APPROVED) this prevents copy changes issues and reiterate copy if copy isn't fully approved make a note of it.
+- Try to have copy to be (FULLY APPROVED) this prevents copy changes issues and reiterate copy and a whole other list of problems. if copy isn't fully approved make a note of it.
 - Desktop and Mobile designs have to be provided.
 (If no mobile design any features that are not on desktop need to be noted.)